joeybronner/script-hack-github-commit-graph/README.md

 ### How to
 Step 01: Create a new repo.
 Step 02: Create an empty folder on your computer.
-Step 03: Add dates.txt to that folder and modify with the dates you want to "draw" to your public contributions chart.
+Step 03: Add a new and empty dates.txt file to that folder Step 04: Add dates.sh to that folder and change the author name with your infos (Ex: --author="Joey Bronner <joeybronner@gmail.com>").

-Step 04: Add dates.sh to that folder and change the author name with your infos (Ex: --author="Joey Bronner <joeybronner@gmail.com>").
+Website steps...

 Step 05: Open a terminal window and cd to your folder where you have dates.txt and dates.sh in it.
 Step 06: Run git init to initialize the Git repo.
 Step 07: Run ./dates.sh.